Quirinus/vuTools/README.md

 - added total building costs, for each building, under it
 - added total gold costs to building all different buildings to top and bottom
 - added Max buttons next to each building type (turns to Clear when max buildable number is in the input box)
+- added 1:5 button next to the 3 resource buildings (splits buildings 1:5 = home:job)
+- added 1:6 button for halflings and dwarves, similar to above
 - input box now doesn't allow you to enter more than max amount of buildable units
 - added another build button to the top
 - added thousand separator commas almost everywhere